giraffecms/GiraffeCMS-backend-rails/README.md

 ~~~~shell
 rails db:setup
 ~~~~
 Because the app is using JWT it needs to have a secret key for its encoding.
-Probably, in current version of the application deleting file credentails.yml.enc may be required.
+Probably, in the current version of the application deleting file credentails.yml.enc may be required.
 Then, you need to fill rails credentails with valid data.
 You should be able to do it with command
 ~~~~shell
 EDITOR="vim" bin/rails credentials:edit
 ~~~~
-however, if you want to know more about encrypted credentials you can visit for example [this blog post about it](https://www.engineyard.com/blog/rails-encrypted-credentials-on-rails-5.2).
+However, if you want to know more about encrypted credentials you can visit for example [this blog post about it](https://www.engineyard.com/blog/rails-encrypted-credentials-on-rails-5.2).

 Required file structrue looks like following:
 ~~~~yml